willwade/tts-wrapper/README.md

 #### Using callbacks on word-level boundaries

-Note only **Polly, Microsoft, Google, ElevenLabs, UWP, SAPI and Watson** can do this **correctly**.
-We can't do this in anything else but we do do a estimated tonings for all other engines (ie elevenlabs, witAi and Piper)
+Note only **Polly, Microsoft, Google, ElevenLabs, UWP, SAPI and Watson** can do this **correctly** with precise timing from the TTS engine.
+All other engines (GoogleTrans, Wit.Ai, Play.HT, OpenAI, eSpeak, AVSynth, Sherpa-ONNX) use **estimated timing** based on text length and average speaking rate.

 ```python
 def my_callback(word: str, start_time: float, end_time: float):